Hadlock-Lab/tSMOTE/README.md

 The jupyter notebook 2D_Oscillator_tsmote.ipynb has the code used for the 2D oscillator example in the paper.
 It can be treated as a tutorial for tSMOTE usage and visualizaiton.
 I apologize in advance since the model as written is rather messy, but the tSMOTE usage steps should be clear.
 For any questions please open an issue or contact andrew.baumgartner@isbscience.org

+## Dependencies
+See the preamble in both tSmote.py and 2D_Oscillators_tSmote.ipynb for a full list of dependencies.